deepernewbie/LocalWebApp/prompt.md

 ---

-*Last updated for CouchFlow shim v6: streaming PUT for large files, `navigator.clipboard` patching, dynamic permission re-request, `Android.openExternalUrl()`, model cache corruption detection + in-overlay clear, plus everything from v5 (in-app debug log overlay, `navigator.share` accepts files, `AndroidFS.stat()`, range/HEAD on localhost server, capability detection via `LWA.ready`).
+*Last updated for CouchFlow shim v6.1: documented viewport coordinate system (env(safe-area-inset-*) is 0, use fixed positioning at top:0/bottom:0 directly), exposed `--couchflow-safe-*` CSS variables for forward compatibility.
+Plus from v6: streaming PUT, navigator.clipboard patching, dynamic permissions, openExternalUrl, cache corruption detection, in-overlay clear.
 The doc tracks the installed runtime — when CouchFlow gains new capabilities, this file is updated in the same commit.*